-The Company recognizes the tax benefit of an uncertain tax position only if it is more likely than not that the tax position will be sustained upon examination by the taxing authorities based on the technical merits of the position.
-For tax positions meeting the more likely than not threshold, the amount recognized in the financial statements is the benefit that has a greater than 50% likelihood of being realized upon ultimate settlement with the relevant tax authority.
-At December 31, 2022, 2021 and 2020, the Company had not established any reserves for, nor recorded any unrecognized tax benefits related to,
+The Company recognizes tax benefits from an uncertain tax position on the basis of a two-step process in which (i) the Company determines whether it is more likely than not that the tax position will be sustained upon examination by the taxing authorities based upon the technical merits of the position and (ii) for those tax positions that meet the more-likely-than-not recognition threshold, the Company recognizes the largest amount of tax benefit that is more than 50% likely to be realized upon ultimate settlement with the related tax authority.

-When necessary, the Company would include interest assessed by taxing authorities in "Interest expense" and penalties related to income taxes in "Other expense" on its consolidated statements of operations.
-The Company did not record any interest or penalties related to income taxes for the years ended December 31, 2022, 2021 and 2020.
+When necessary, the Company would include interest assessed by taxing authorities in "Interest expense" and penalties related to income taxes in "Other expense" on its consolidated statements of income.
+The Company did not record any interest or penalties related to income taxes for the years ended December 31, 2023, 2022 and 2021.